MP

 Why "95% Mapped" Does Not Mean Your Migration Is Safe

 Mapping coverage is a progress metric, not a safety metric.
-The five percent you have not examined contains eighty percent of your cutover-weekend failures.

 Article 6 · April 2026